-The GGG has a basic computer laboratory for our students (with a PC, a Macintosh, a printer, and internet access over the campus network) in TB 105.
+The GGG has a basic computer laboratory for our students (with PCs, Macintoshes, a printer, and internet access over the campus network) in 158 Hunt Hall.
 The campus also has many open general-purpose labs and special purpose laboratories (see http://scg.ucdavis.edu/).
 If you have an assigned office from your major professor and home department, you may be able to hook a departmental or your personal computer up to the campus high-speed network in that room, or access the computer internet wirelessly.